basho/basho_docs/source/riak/cookbooks/Basic-Cluster-Setup.md

     bin/riak start

-If the Riak node has been previously started, you must use `riak-admin reip` to change the node name and update the node's ring file.
+If the Riak node has been previously started, you must use `riak-admin cluster replace` to change the node name and update the node's ring file.

-    bin/riak-admin reip riak@127.0.0.1 riak@192.168.1.10
+    bin/riak-admin cluster replace riak@127.0.0.1 riak@192.168.1.10

+As with all cluster changes, you need to view the plan `riak-admin cluster plan`, then run `riak-admin cluster commit` to finalize the changes.

 The node is now properly configured to join other nodes for cluster participation.
 Proceed to adding a second node to the cluster.